jonathantneal/digital_signage/README.md

-# Signage
+# Digital Signage

-This application is used to manage the digital signs around campus.
+This application is used for managing a collection of digital signs.

+### Benefits

+* Open Source and free to use
+* HTML5 based client letting you run it on anything with a web browser
+* Slides support images, videos, flash content, and web pages

+### Requirements

+* CAS server for authentication (*we would like to support o-auth in the future as an alternative*)
+* Pubnub account (optional) *This is used for pushing alerts to the signs*

+### Roadmap
+* o-auth as an alternate form of authentication if you are not using CAS
+* Transition from test::unit to Rspec for testing
+* Better tests for existing code

 ## Getting Started

+1. Clone repository

-1. Create and setup your `app/config/app_config.yml` file
+2. Create and setup your `app/config/app_config.yml` file

-2. Create and setup your `app/config/database.yml` file
+3. Create and setup your `app/config/database.yml` file

-3. Install the required gems:
+4. Install the required gems:
   `bundle install`
   *(or if you're running on production)*
   `bundle install --deployment`

-4. Migrate your database:
+5. Migrate your database:
    `rake db:migrate`

-5. Precompile assets:
+6. Precompile assets:
    *(in staging or production only)*
    *(`RAILS_RELATIVE_URL_ROOT` is only needed if the site does not have it's own domain)*
    `bundle exec rake assets:precompile RAILS_RELATIVE_URL_ROOT=/signage`